jrroman/EvergreenWiki/Project-Files.md

 In the above example, notice how we define a set of axes and then combine them in a matrix definition.
 The equivalent set of matrix definitions would be much longer and harder to maintain if built out individually.

-##### Axis Definitions
+#### Axis Definitions

 Axes and axis values are the building block of a matrix.
-Conceptually, you can imagine an axis to be a variable, and its axis values are values for that variable.
+Conceptually, you can imagine an axis to be a variable, and its axis values are different values for that variable.
-The example above includes an axis called "python_version", and its values enumerate different python interpreters to use.
+For example the YAML above includes an axis called "python_version", and its values enumerate different python interpreters to use.

 Axes are defined in their own root section of a project file: